Statsb reports are brief versions of the information found in Statsf reports.

 Item difficulty appears in the "diff." column.
 If an item has only one keyed-correct option, then diff. will be the same as "p" for the correct answer in the corresponding Statsf report.
 If an item has more than one keyed-correct option, the percentages for each of these options are summed to get an overall figure.

 The "disc." column is the item's discrimination figure.
 It will be the same as the pb(r) value seen in the corresponding Statsf report if the item has only one correct answer.
 When an item has more than one correct answer, then disc. is the Pearson product-moment correlation between the item and the criterion score, corrected for part-whole inflation.
+(Note: later versions of Lertap 5 show negative disc. values in red.)

 The ? mark column is used to flag potential problems.
 Click here to read more about these flags.

 A typical Statsb report for an affective test is shown above.
+(Note: later versions of Lertap 5 display negative cor. values in red.)

 The "pol." column indicates the "polarity" of the item; if the item has been reverse-scored, then the polarity will be negative.